firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/spintend.md

 - Vet MOSFET swaps before chasing 200 A+: bargain JJmicro devices underperform while Huayi parts have held 20 kW loads below 40 °C, so confirm datasheets before reflowing silicon.[^37]
 - Log every ride by exporting VESC Tool CSVs or bridging Android sessions to desktop so you can correlate current spikes, duty limits, and temps before relaxing guardrails.[^38]
 - Inspect for contamination after heavy service—moisture ingress and solder splatter have spoofed temperature telemetry and shorted controllers even after repairs, so schedule post-ride inspections after rain or workshop work.[^39]
+- Water ingress on 1 kΩ PTC sensors has pegged motor temps around 90–95 °C on some Ubox installs; raise firmware cutoffs cautiously or repair the harness before blaming controller firmware.[^spintend-temp-water]
 - Stock firmware on single 80/85-series boards still caps phase near 150 A/ABS 210 A; flash the no-limit build and raise ABS toward 240 A with solid cooling before commanding 100 A battery / 180 A phase, and remember that smaller hubs saturate near 100 A regardless.[^76]
 - Treat AI-generated traction-control scripts as experimental—recent CAN/UART toggler code needed debouncing, cached telemetry, voltage checks, and divide-by-zero fixes before it was safe to run on live hardware.[^77]
 - Franchesco’s brand-new 85/250 flashed internally within a few metres on a 20 S 42 Ah build tuned for 150 A battery / 250 A phase (350 A absolute); peers are urging photo documentation and a warranty claim while warning others not to re-energise smoked hardware.[^78]